sofia-etchegoin/missing-purrson/README.md

 - Models - Anthony/Ari
 - ApiClient - Anthony/Ari
-- Server Routes - Ari
+- Server Routes - Ari/Sofia
 - Database - Anthony

 STRETCH

-- External Api (google maps Api) - Daniel
+- External Api (google maps Api) - Daniel/Sofia
-- Authentication - Sofia
+- Authentication - Anthony

-## What might a day look like?
+## What our day looked like

-Turn up at 8:45am, start the day with a coffee and a standup.
+Started at 8:45am with a coffee and a standup.
 Set the daily KANBAN on the whiteboard.
-Take 5-10 mins in the morning and lunch to chat about the vibes.
-Work as a team to check the vibes during the day.
+Took 5-10 mins in the morning and lunch to chat about the vibes.
+Worked as a team to check the vibes during the day.

 Lunch break at 12:30pm, taking regular breaks when needed.
-Allow for independent rest outside of Dev Academy during the day.

-Provided we are clear on what we are doing (and not at meetings or taking breaks), we will be working on the tech during the day.
+Worked on the tech when not in meetings or taking breaks.

-Post-lunch check-in (to make sure we are all on the same page.)
+Post-lunch check-in (to make sure we were all on the same page with tasks).

 End of day retro to discuss what went well and what didn't.